Left to right: Hayden Yacobucci (Captain), Jacob Leith (Captain), Steve Daniels (Owner), and Dylan Grafe (Operations Manager)

 Had I continued my solitary life on the ocean as a commercial fisherman, I doubt my family and I would have developed such a strong bond and shared experience.
 They may not all agree with this assessment now, but I am confident they will in time.

 While I have experienced some personal success in my life as a wrestler and a commercial fisherman, these were mostly individual accomplishments.
-As determined as I can be, I know I cannot fully realize my goals at Highliner Lodge and Charters Inc. without the support and dedication of my family and crew.
+As determined as I can be, I know I cannot fully realize my goals at Highliner Lodge & Charters without the support and dedication of my family and crew.

 With their continued love and support, I know we can accomplish great things together.
 I just have to remember to have a lot of fun along the way.